ggiill/website/content/readings.md

 _metaprogramming elixir_ by chris mccord

-_designing elixir systems with otp_ by james edward gray, ii and bruce a. tate
+_designing elixir systems with otp_ by james edward gray, ii & bruce a. tate

 ---